turingschool/backend-curriculum-site/module1/lessons/objects_classes_instances.md

 1. Add a `paint` method to your Car class to change its color.
 It should take a `new_color` parameter.
 1. Give your Car an attribute `odometer`.
 What should the odometer value be when the Car is first created?
 Create a getter method for this attribute.
 1. Add a method to the class named `horn`.
 In that method return the String `"BEEEEEP!"`.
 1. Add a method to your class named `drive` which takes an argument named `distance`.
 When the method is called, have it return the a string like `I'm driving 12 miles` where `12` is the value passed in for `distance`.
-After a car drives, its odometer should be updated.
+Also, when a car drives, its odometer should be updated.
 1. This one is tricky.
 Add a method named `start`.
 If the car has not yet been started, when the method is called it should return `"Starting up!"`.
 But if the car has previously been started, it should return `"BZZT!
 Nice try, though."`.
 You'll need to create an instance variable, a method, use an if statement, and return a value.

 ## Be a badass: